mfiles music files mfiles film music

 • The Galloping Major

-• The Lavender Hill Mob - not unlike Gustav Mahler at times
+• The Lavender Hill Mob - not unlike Elgar or Mahler at times

 • Moulin Rouge - very music hall and includes the waltzing theme song, almost 50 years before the recent version of Moulin Rouge